jupidity/PCL-ROS-cluster-Segmentation/README.md

 ![alt text][image5]

-with the edge removed, we can use Euclidean cluster segmentation to identify each individual object remaining.
+with the edge removed, we can use Euclidean cluster segmentation to identify each unique cluster.

+      // Create the KdTree object for the search method of the extraction pcl::search::KdTree<pcl::PointXYZRGB>::Ptr tree (new pcl::search::KdTree<pcl::PointXYZRGB>);
+      tree->setInputCloud (xyzCloudPtrPassthroughFiltered);

+      // create the extraction object for the clusters std::vector<pcl::PointIndices> cluster_indices;
+      pcl::EuclideanClusterExtraction<pcl::PointXYZRGB> ec;
+      // specify euclidean cluster parameters
+      ec.setClusterTolerance (0.02); // 2cm
+      ec.setMinClusterSize (100);
+      ec.setMaxClusterSize (25000);
+      ec.setSearchMethod (tree);
+      ec.setInputCloud (xyzCloudPtrPassthroughFiltered);
+      // exctract the indices pertaining to each cluster and store in a vector of pcl::PointIndices ec.extract (cluster_indices);

 After computation, a different color is assigned to each cluster for visualization purposes.

 ![alt text][image6]